oras-project/oras-www/docs/blog/gatekeeper-policies-as-oci-image.md

 ## Test this policy with the remote OCI image

 Let’s now locally test the `Namespace` created earlier against this policy as remote OCI image with the gator CLI.
-Very convenient to share and evaluate your policies in different places (i.e. locally, during Continuous Integration pipelines, etc.)!
+It is very convenient to share and evaluate your policies in different places (i.e. locally, during Continuous Integration pipelines, etc.)!
 ```bash
 gator test \
    --filename namespace-test.yaml \